top of page

 TAMAYO

-Mr. Alejandro Tamayo is a research associate with expertise in metabolic studies (e.g. glucose tolerance tests), islet transplantation, in vitro studies to measure hormone secretion from the islet, genotyping and animal husbandry.
-He provides excellent support for all the projects.
+Dr. Alejandro Tamayo is an assistant scientist with expertise in metabolic studies (e.g. glucose tolerance tests), islet transplantation, in vitro studies to measure hormone secretion from the islet, genotyping and animal husbandry.
+Among his multiple contributions, he recently defined the neuroeffector mechanisms of parasympathetic control of pancreatic secretory function.
+He currently is the head of the animal core at the Diabetes Research Institute that provides excellent support for all our projects.

 bottom of page